TIPS FOR SPECIFIC RUEDA MOVES

 PA TI PA MI

-This step is conceptually simple---it's just three enchuflas.
+This step is conceptually simple---it's just three Enchuflas.
 But it's a surprisingly beautiful move, given its simplicity.

-You have to move through each enchufla fairly quickly (turning in one beat) to be ready for the next one.
-I find that if dancers lower their arms after each enchufla and then they raise their arms again to do the next one, it helps mark the rhythm.
-And to further help, if anyone is having trouble, I say "down" every four beats.
+You have to move through each Enchufla fairly quickly (turning in one beat) to be ready for the next one.
+I find that if dancers lower their arms after each Enchufla and then they raise their arms again to do the next one, it helps mark the rhythm.
+I highly recommend this step for demonstrations and performances, by the way--it looks beautiful from outside the circle.

-EVELIN AND FLAMENCO
+EVELyN AND FLAMENCO

 KENTUCKY

-That one little tap really throws a lot of people.
+That one little tap on beat 8 really throws a lot of people.
 Sometimes, it especially throws experienced Salsa dancers because they've spent so much time stepping only on beats 1, 2, 3, 5, 6, and 7.
 If you've done something countless times a certain way, it can be hard to change even if it's a small change.
 Practice will cure that problem, of course.

 SIETE / SIETE MODERNO / SIETE LOCO